Chocolate Cake With Coffee Mousse

 Chocolate cream:

-- Cover the chocolate cream with cling film and refrigerate.
+- Cover with cling film (touching the surface) and refrigerate until cooled and spreadable.

 Coffee mousse:

-- Incorporate the whipped cream into the coffee cream with gentle upward movements.
+- Gently fold the whipped cream into the coffee mixture using upward movements until fully incorporated.

 Assembly: